myk-org/github-webhook-server/README.md

   tool: twine
 ```

-if `pypi` configured for the repository a new version will be pushed to pypi on new github new release
+if `pypi` configured for the repository a new version will be pushed to pypi on new GitHub new release

 * `token`: pypi token with push permissions
 * `tool`: The tool to use to build the package, can be `twine` or `poetry`